core-wg/transport-indication/draft-amsuess-core-transport-indication.md

   ~~~~

   which is compatible with unaware clients,
-  but its correctnes with respect to canonical URIs needs to be argued by the client, in this sequence
+  but its correctness with respect to canonical URIs needs to be argued by the client, in this sequence

   * understanding the has-unique-proxy line,
   * understanding that the request that went to 2001:db8::1 was really a Proxy-Scheme/Uri-Host-elided version of a request to coap://myhostname, and then